awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 **Note**
 The preceding examples show the files with a single, default profile\.
 For examples of the files with multiple named profiles, see [Named Profiles](cli-configure-profiles.md)\.

+When you use a shared profile that specifies an IAM role, the AWS CLI calls the AWS STS AssumeRole operation to retrieve temporary credentials\.
+These credentials are then stored \(in `~/.aws/cli/cache`\)\.
+Subsequent AWS CLI commands use the cached temporary credentials until they expire, and at that point the AWS CLI automatically refreshes the credentials\.

 ## Supported `config` File Settings<a name="cli-configure-files-settings"></a>

 **Topics**